AndyAn7/README-Generator/readmeGen/README-Generator.md

 - [Github: AndyAn7](https://github.com/AndyAn7)

-- andyan7@gmail.com
+- Andyan7@gmail.com

 To become a contributor, contact:
 - Andyan7@gmail.com

 ## [Installation](#installation)
 <a name="installation"></a>
 A user must download this repository and execute node index.js within the terminal.
-Once all of the prompts have been fulfilled the README.md is generated and applied to the location of the user's preference..
+Once all of the prompts have been fulfilled the README.md is generated and applied to the location of the user's preference.

 ## [License](#license)
 <a name="license"></a>